timephy/frust-api/README.md

 # frustrated-physicists-backend

-A website for fellow Physics students at TUM to show their frustration.
+A website for fellow Physics students at [TUM](https://www.tum.de) to share their frustration and motivate another.

 _This project is just for fun._

+## To our fellow students

+To keep this fun project going we count on you to create Issues or Pull Requests with your suggestions.

+_Happy frustrated studying!_

-## General
+## Architecture

-- python3.8

-- serves on port 80
+- [Frontend](https://github.com/timephy/frustrated-physicists-frontend) is statically served by [nginx](https://www.nginx.com)
+- Backend (python3.8) server is reverse proxied by [nginx](https://www.nginx.com) (`/api` paths)

+### Libraries used

+- [asyncio](https://docs.python.org/3/library/asyncio.html) as the asynchronous framework (event loop library)
-- this backend only acts as the API (serves frontend only for development)
+- [aiohttp](https://github.com/aio-libs/aiohttp) as the webserver for http requests
+- [socket.io](https://socket.io) is used for websocket/live communication
+- [sqlite](https://www.sqlite.org/index.html) is the database, accessed using [sqlalchemy](https://www.sqlalchemy.org) as the ORM

 ## How to run